Arktocara: Paleoecology

 Found near the 60th parallel north, Arktocara inhabited the subarctic waters of Alaska, and is the northernmost river dolphin known.
-Arktocara lived somewhere between 29 and 24 million years ago (mya), from the Rupelian to Chattian ages of the Oligocene epoch, making it the oldest-known crown toothed whale (Odontoceti), besides possibly Waipatia hectori from 25.2 mya.
+Arktocara lived somewhere between 29 and 24 million years ago (mya), from the Rupelian to Chattian ages of the Oligocene epoch, making it the oldest-known crown of the toothed whales (Odontoceti), besides possibly Waipatia hectori from 25.2 mya.
 This time period is thought to have been characterized by the diversification of cetaceans.
 Many mollusks were found in the Poul Creek Formation that were contemporaneous with Arktocara, such as the nautilus species Aturia alaskensis and A. angustata; gastropod species such as Scaphander alaskensis and Turritella hamiltonensis; and pelecypods such as Venericardia yakatagensis and Cyclocardia yakatagensis.